anshu049/Voting-App-Manifests/README.md

-This repo contain all the manifest file of Voting App.
+This repo contain all the manifest file of Voting App